35percent/11tystarter/src/posts/half-a-billion-spent-on-aylesbury-estate-regeneration-and-not-a-council-home-in-sight.md

 2002 - Council decides to retain and refurbish stock.

-2003 - Phase 1 – Site 1a.
-An Options Appraisal exercise carried out in the southwest corner by Levitt Bernstein and Pollard Thomas Edwards Architects, January/April 2003.
+2003 -   An Options Appraisal exercise carried out in the southwest corner of the estate (to be later known as Phase 1 – Site 1a) by Levitt Bernstein and Pollard Thomas Edwards Architects, January/April 2003.

 Dec 2005 - Walworth Community Council considers outline planning permission for demolition Aylesbury Day Centre, garages and outbuildings, Boyson Rd, Bradenham Close and construction of 125 new dwellings 05-CO-0161, in advance of planning committee meeting in 2006.